B1ueDrops/Embodied-R.code/README.md

 ### Training Environment Requirements

+Recommended configurations:

-Recommended configuration: 8x NVIDIA A800 GPUs with 40GB memory each
+- Standard version: 8x NVIDIA A800 GPUs with 40GB memory each
+- Lightweight version: 5x NVIDIA A800 GPUs with 40GB memory each (new)
+  - GPUs 0-3: For GRPO training (4-card parallel)
+  - GPU 4: For local consistency verification model service

 ### Training Pipeline